-Homemade fertilizers always create an ideal growing environment for plants.
-You need to use them properly to ensure optimal growth.
-The amount of fertilizers you apply is critically important.
-Excessive use of strong fertilizers creates a negative impact.
-Root damage is the most common adverse effect.
-You can find symptoms of fertilizer burn, such as brown-curled leaf edges.
-Overuse of fertilizers force leaves to wither and fall down.
+Homemade fertilizers always create an ideal growing environment for plants, but they need to be used properly to ensure optimal growth.
+The amount of fertilizer you apply is critically important because excessive use of strong fertilizers can have negative side effects, such as root damage.
+You may notice symptoms of fertilizer burn, such as brown-curled leaf edges, or overuse may cause leaves to wither and fall down.

 If you prepare natural DIY fertilizers and use them efficiently, you can expect the best results.
-You can come across many common items in and around your home that can be converted as fertilizers.
-Here are the 15 most reliable, affordable, and convenient homemade fertilizers that ensure maximum plant growth without causing any damage:
+You can find many common items in and around your home that can be converted into fertilizers.
+Here are 15 of the most reliable, affordable, and convenient homemade fertilizers that ensure maximum plant growth without causing any damage:

 1. Blackstrap Molasses

-Blackstrap molasses contain many plant-friendly nutrients, including magnesium, carbon, copper, iron, potassium, sulfur, manganese, calcium, and potash.
-It nourishes highly useful bacteria to maintain the plants and soil healthy.
+Blackstrap molasses contains many plant-friendly nutrients, including magnesium, carbon, copper, iron, potassium, sulfur, manganese, calcium, and potash.
+It nourishes highly beneficial bacteria to maintain the plants and soil healthy.

-How to make a fertilizer using blackstrap molasses?
-Firstly, you need to dissolve a combination of alfalfa meals and Epsom salts (one cup each) in four gallons of water.
-Then, one tablespoon of blackstrap molasses must be added to make your homemade fertilizer.
+To make your homemade fertilizer using blackstrap molasses, you first need to dissolve a combination of alfalfa meal and Epsom salt (one cup each) in four gallons of water.
+Then, add one tablespoon of blackstrap molasses.
 Another method is to use a combination of steeped compost tea and blackstrap molasses.

 2. Coffee Ground

-Coffee ground is one of the most popular homemade fertilizers available today.
+Coffee grounds are one of the most popular homemade fertilizers available today.
 The plant-friendly ingredients available in used coffee grounds include nitrogen (approximately 2%), potash (below 1%), and phosphoric acid (about 0.33%).

-Coffee grounds are excellent DIY fertilizers for plants with an acidic nature like avocados, blueberries, camellias, evergreens, roses, azaleas, and similar types of fruit trees.
-The best way is to spread dry coffee beans around your plants and let them absorb the nutrients.
+Coffee grounds are an excellent DIY fertilizer for plants with an acidic nature, such as avocados, blueberries, camellias, evergreens, roses, azaleas, and similar types of fruit trees.
+The best way is to spread dry coffee grounds around your plants and let them absorb the nutrients.

 3. Aquarium Water

 Aquarium water makes a perfect fertilizer because it contains fish waste.
-When you clean your aquarium, you can use the water available on the tank as a fertilizer.
+When you clean your aquarium, you can use the water available in the tank as a fertilizer.
 It encourages optimal plant growth.
-When it comes to using aquarium water, don’t use the water from a saltwater tank.
+When it comes to using aquarium water, do not use water from a saltwater tank.

 How to use eggshells?
 After crushing them, you need to powder them using an old coffee grinder.
-This powder should be sprinkled around the soil in the garden.
+Then, sprinkle the resulting powder around the soil in the garden.